 Yes.
 The app supports partial match scoring for situations where a match needs to continue on a different day.
 Submit the partial score at the end of the first night and pick it back up at the next session.

-You've got the scoring handled - now make sure your lineup is locked in.
-LineUp Magic calculates every valid lineup combination for your roster, applies the 23-Rule skill cap automatically, and shows you your strongest legal five before match night.
+You've got the scoring handled.
+Now make sure your lineup is locked in.
+Lineup Magic calculates every valid lineup combination for your roster, applies the 23-Rule skill cap automatically, and shows you your strongest legal five before match night.

-🎱 Try LineUp Magic FreeLineUp Magic is an independent tool and is not affiliated with, authorized by, or endorsed by the American Poolplayers Association (APA) or any pool league organization.
+🎱 Make the Call with ConfidenceLineup Magic is an independent tool and is not affiliated with, authorized by, or endorsed by the American Poolplayers Association (APA) or any pool league organization.
+Procedural information on this page is drawn from official APA tutorial materials and reorganized into written reference format.